zeagle848/TRIPCO-POC/README.md

 ## Development Notes

-This was a technical assessment provided as a part of the interview process with TRIPCO.
-Development time was approximatelty 4-5 days of work.
+This was a technical assessment provided as part of the interview process with TRIPCO.
+The development time was approximately 4-5 days of work.

 ### Design